 So what did we do?

-The following is our itinerary, lodging, and Iceland travel tips.
+The following are our itinerary, lodging, and Iceland travel tips.

 Reykjavik – 3 Nights ➡️ Bildudalur – 3 Nights ➡️ Keflavik – 1 Night

 We spent one week in Iceland.
-We stayed 3 nights in Reykjavîk, 3 nights in Bíldudalur, and 1 in Keflavík (the closest city to the airport).
-Airbnb apartments provided the best prices and best value.
-We did all our own cooking except for trying a few of Iceland’s world-famous fried onion topped hot dogs.
+We stayed three nights in Reykjavîk, three nights in Bíldudalur, and one in Keflavík (the closest city to the airport).
+For us, apartments provided the best prices and value.
+To keep costs down, we did all our cooking except for trying a few of Iceland’s world-famous fried onion topped hot dogs.

-During this time, we did three-day trips.
-We spent one-day exploring Reykjavîk.
-On our second day, we drove the Golden Circle.
-Day three was spent driving to Vîk and back.
-These are common day trips and routes in Iceland.
+On our second day, we drove the Golden Circle, and on day three we drove to Vîk and back.
+These are common day trips to see the best sites in southwest Iceland.

 This is where our itinerary deviates from the norm.
 Rather than take on the Ring Road, we opted to stay on the upper north peninsula of the island driving up to the Westfjords.
 This is considered the most remote part of Iceland.
 The roads are often gritty and slow, but the scenery is consistently dramatic and some of the most breathtaking on the island.

-This was one of the most amazing scenic drives we’ve ever been on and definitely the best drive we did in Iceland!
+The Westfjords include some of the most amazing scenic drives we’ve ever done, and definitely the most stunning in Iceland! – The Budget Savvy Travelers

 The beauty of this segment of our trip was that we were able to slow down!
-We had time for a memorable picnic lunch surrounded by one of a kind views, long walks exploring, and sunset cocktails on our balcony.
-In our opinion, rushing through Iceland on the Ring Road was just not how we wanted to spend our time here.
+We had time for a memorable picnic lunch surrounded by one-of-a-kind views, long walks exploring, and sunset cocktails on our balcony.
+In our opinion, rushing through Iceland on the Ring Road was just not how we wanted to spend our time.

-The drive back from Bíldudalur took us about 5-6 hours.
-We opted to stay near the airport so when we arrived in Keflavík, we could cook dinner and relax for the night after the long day of driving.
+The drive back from Bíldudalur took us about five to six hours.
+We opted to stay near the airport so that when we arrived in Keflavík, we could cook dinner and relax for the night after the long day of driving.
 The car rental agency was kind enough to drop us off at the house as it was nearby.

-There was a small grocery store within walking distance from our unit.
-The next day, we had to take a taxi to get to the airport which our Airbnb host arranged.
-Since our house was close to the airport, the cost was only USD 10.
+There was a small grocery store within walking distance from our accommodation.
+The next day, we took a taxi to the airport, which our host arranged.
+Since our lodging was close to the airport, the cost was only USD 10.

-We rented our car from Sad Car Rentals for USD 47 a day.
-They offered a free pick up service from the airport to their agency.
-We also liked that we opted not to rent a GPS, but the car came with a built-in one anyway.
+We rented our car with Discover Cars for USD 47 a day.
+The rental agency conveniently transferred us from the airport to the pickup location.
+Also, we liked that we opted not to rent a GPS, but the car came with a built-in one anyway.
 We did drive on some rocky terrain, but nothing that our rental car couldn’t handle.

 General Travel Tips